Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Preliminary work

 \subsection{Principal component pursuit}

-Principal Component Analysis (PCA) is a most popular way to find the low-dimensional subspace.
-PCA solves the following optimization problem \cite{EXYJ2011}:

-where $D\in\mathbb{R}^{m\times n}$ denotes the given data matrix, and $\|\cdot\|$ is the matrix spectral norm.
-A number of natural approaches to robustifying PCA have been explored and proposed in the literature over several decades.
-Unfortunately, no satisfying result is achieved.
+Low-rank matrix recovery is the key problem in many practical tasks, including background modeling.
+A given data matrix $M$ is the superposition of a low-rank matrix $L$ and a sparse matrix $S$, i.e., $M=L+S$.
+Principal Component Analysis (PCA) is an effective way to solve this problem, but the brittleness of the original PCA model with respect to grossly corrupted observations jeopardizes its validity \cite{EXYJ2011}.

-Recently, Cand\`{e}s et al. \cite{EXYJ2011} proves that, one can exactly recover the low-rank matrix as well as the sparse error matrix under mild conditions.
-The model, which is known as Principal Component Pursuit (PCP), is as follows:
+Cand\`{e}s et al. recently proved that one can recover matrix $L$ and the sparse matrix $S$ precisely under mild conditions \cite{EXYJ2011}.
+This model, known as Principal Component Pursuit (PCP), can be formulated as

-where $\lambda$ is an appropriate weighting parameter, $\|\cdot\|_\ast$ and $\|\cdot\|_{1}$ denote the nuclear norm (sum of singular values) and the 1-norm (sum of the absolute values of matrix elements), respectively.
+where $\lambda$ is a regularization parameter, $\|\cdot\|_\ast$ and $\|\cdot\|_{1}$ denote the nuclear norm (sum of singular values) and the $l_{1}$-norm (sum of the absolute values of the matrix elements), respectively.

-Model (\ref{eq1}) and Model (\ref{eq2}) are modified to solve the background modeling problem \cite{CTE2012,XCW2013}.
-They model the background by a low-rank matrix and model the foreground by a sparse matrix.
-Different from their ideas, we consider the background as an explicitly rank-1 matrix.
+Model (\ref{eq2}) was modified to solve the background modeling problem \cite{CTE2012,XCW2013}.
+All of the original works modeled the background using a low-rank matrix.
+In contrast, we consider the background as a rank-1 matrix.